Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: A Wishart transition random walk stochastic volatility model

 \subsection{Results}

 Diagnostic results, and posterior moments of $\nu$ are provided in Table \ref{tab:Wishart-transition-RWSV}.
-It is seen that EM sampler fails to properly explore the target distribution, whereas both RM samplers provides reliable results.
+It is seen that the EM sampler fails to properly explore the target distribution, whereas both RM samplers provide reliable results.
+The Stan sampler uses roughly double the amount of CPU time, and produces only low ESS for the parameter $\nu$, which all in all results in that the RM-based methods have uniformly the best time weighted ESSes.

 The difference in raw ESSes between the two RM samplers are rather small, whereas the RM-F sampling is somewhat slower, leading to slightly slower time-weighted ESSes.
 Figure \ref{fig:Marginal-volatilities-and} presents posterior quantiles of the marginal volatilities and correlations.
 It is seen that the model captures substantial time-variation in the correlations, which is missed in other multivariate SV specifications.

 The MCMC method proposed by \citet{doi:10.1198/073500105000000306} was a Gibbs sampler involving each updating each $\mathbf{P}_{t}$ using a random walk Metropolis steps, and which would be both time consuming and require substantial experience to develop.
 Though a direct comparison of the (probably highly autocorrelated) output from a Gibbs sampler against the output of the proposed methodology is not done here, it is at least clear that the proposed methodology can produce highly reliable results for large and complicated models with minimal user intervention.
 I.e. the specification of the model requires only a handful of C++ lines corresponding to (\ref{eq:WSV_1},\ref{eq:WSV_2}) and the prior, the rest is handled by software.